NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Getting Released From Custody on Bond

 The next step is, what mechanism is going to allow you to get released on some sort of bond?
-It's mainly probation doing an interview of you and your family, and making a decision whether or not they believe you should be able to get out and if you do, how you would do that.
-I would say that is combined with:
+It's mainly probation interviewing you and your family and deciding whether or not they believe you should be able to get out and, if you do, how you would do that.
+I would say that is combined with the following:

-• your own attorney being able to use the probation report, and
+• your attorney being able to use the probation report and

-• use who you are as an individual and a flight risk and a danger to the community,
+• us who you are as an individual and a flight risk and a danger to the community,

-• in order to argue for your release under some condition.
+• in order to argue for your release under some conditions.

 So, that probation report will be there.
 They'll do an investigation.

-Obviously, I try to help them in the investigation and get ahold of the family members that are necessary so that they can talk to them.
+Obviously, I try to help them in the investigation and contact the necessary family members so that they can talk to them.

 Property Bond

-The different forms of being able to get out in a federal criminal case, I would say the strongest one that will put you in the strongest position, if for example, the government is arguing that you should be detained, is if you've got some property that has equity in it.
+Of the different forms of being able to get out in a federal criminal case, I would say the strongest one that will put you in the strongest position, if, for example, the government is arguing that you should be detained, is if you've got some property that has equity in it.
 This is a powerful alley:

-• We could argue to the magistrate, instead of you being detained, use the property to post what's called a property bond.
+• We could argue to the magistrate that instead of you being detained, use the property to post what's called a property bond.

-Basically, that's where the property is deeded over to the court for the $300,000.00 in our example, and if you don't show up, you flee, then they can foreclose on the property and get the $300,000.00.
+Basically, that's where the property is deeded over to the court for $300,000.00 in our example.
+If you don't show up or flee, then they can foreclose on the property and get the $300,000.00.

 That's a pretty powerful tool to be able to use so that the court, and even the prosecutors in a lot of circumstances, are satisfied that you're going to show up for court and not commit any other crimes while you're out of custody.